Board of Directors

 Saara Burga

 Saara Burga established the Brazilian Center for Cultural Exchange of Sacramento in 2006 to bring the cultural vibrancy of Brazil to the Sacramento region.
-A native of the Brazilian Amazon, Burga is a professional dancer, choreographer, and cultural educator whose career is dedicated to preserving and sharing the rhythms, traditions, and communal spirit of Brazilian arts.
+A native of the Brazilian Amazon, Burga’s career has been dedicated to preserving and sharing the rhythms, traditions, and communal spirit of Brazilian arts.

-Through her leadership, Burga has built the Center into a hub for cultural exchange, community engagement, and artistic expression.
-She is also the creator and lead instructor of Unidos da Capital, the Center’s samba and percussion program, where she teaches authentic samba no pé rooted in the traditions of Rio de Janeiro and infused with Afro-Brazilian influences from Bahia.
+Burga built the Center into a hub for cultural exchange, community engagement, and artistic expression.
+She also created, instructed, and led Unidos da Capital, the Center’s samba and percussion program, where she taught authentic samba no pé rooted in the traditions of Rio de Janeiro and infused with Afro-Brazilian influences from Bahia.